 - Demonstrate school or community leadership.

-- Complete the FACTS Grant & Aid Financial Assistance application.
+- Complete the FACTS Grant & Aid Financial Assistance application, annually.

 Families complete one continuous enrollment contract and remain enrolled in school each year until high school graduation, or opt-out.
 Students will be re-enrolled automatically, and the annual registration fee will be applied to tuition accounts in June.